Jadua1010/JaduaLauncher/README.md

 ### More Pictures

-There's a dark version of the launcher (personally not the creator's cup of tea) that you can use:
+There's a modern version of the launcher (designed by Jadua Studios) that you can use:

 ![Skinned](readme/launcher_skinned.png)